 There are two main types of hedges.
 Informal ones allow plants to grow to their normal height and develop their natural shape.
 They need very little maintenance after they are full grown.
 Formal hedges, on the other hand, are clipped to perfect shapes, and if they are to look attractive they must be trimmed frequently and meticulously.

-If you are dealing with a hedge that is to be clipped into a formal shape, guide its growth through the early years of pruning so that it is wider at the base than at the top.
+If you are dealing with a hedge that is to be clipped into a formal shape, guide its growth through early years' pruning so that it is wider at the base than at the top.
 The main reason for this narrower top is to keep it from shading the lower branches and keeping vital sunshine from their foliage.
 This will prevent those holes in the bottom of hedges.
-Also, if you live in higher elevations and have snow, it can slide off more easily, doing less damage.
+Also, if you have snow it can slide off more easily, doing less damage.

 The easiest and most pleasant way to trim a shaped hedge is with a powered hedge trimmer.
 Be sure the one you use has safety features.
 To cut a truly straight edge, do not trust your eye to guide you or you will have wobbly, wavy lines.
 Place stakes, with strings as markers.
-If the hedge is against a building, particularly if the structure has a strong horizontal accent, keep the top of the hedge on the same horizontal plane as the building, even if the ground slopes.
-If there is a great deal of elevation change, step down with the hedge top so it complements the building, do not follow the ground contour.
+If the hedge is against a building, particularly if the structure has a strong horizontal accent, keep the top on the same horizontal plane as the building, even if the ground slopes.
+If there is a great deal of elevation change, step down with the hedge top, do not follow the ground contour.

 Time and frequency of pruning depend upon the kind of shrub you are using, and how the hedge is to be trained.
 A formally shaped, rapid-growing hedge, such as privet, needs several trimmings a year.
 Most other deciduous sorts need at least two.
 One of the trimmings can be made in late winter or early spring while the plants are still dormant, leafless, and easy to cut accurately.
 The other can be when the new growth is at its peak.
 Flowering hedges are not pruned until after the bloom.